“Turning things around with a halftime talk after getting clobbered in the first half.”

 What Actually Works

-Over years of getting it wrong, I’ve landed on a framework that consistently helps.
-It’s not magic - it’s just structured thinking when your emotions want to take over.
+Over years of getting it wrong, I have landed on a framework that consistently helps.
+It is not magic - it is just structured thinking when your emotions want to take over.

 1. Breathe First (30 seconds)